Submit images of skin issues and receive a response from dermatologists of your choice within 48 hours.

 B: General Terms and Conditions between Dermatologists and Users – Treatment Agreement

-C: General Terms and Conditions Between User, Partners and OnlineDoctor
+C: General Terms and Conditions Between Users, Partners and OnlineDoctor

 2. Functioning of the platform; conclusion of the mediation agreement

-If the user wishes to obtain an assessment, he/she first must choose one of the participating dermatologists via the platform.
+A requirement to use the OnlineDoctor service is that the user has a mobile phone number from a country in the Schengen area.
+If the user wishes to obtain an assessment, he/she must first verify his/her mobile phone number.
+He/she then chooses one of the participating dermatologists via the platform.
 Profiles of participating dermatologists can be viewed on the platform.
+The profile information also contains details about whether the dermatologist selected can issue electronic prescriptions (“e-prescriptions“) via the platform.
 After selecting a dermatologist, the user completes the questionnaire, uploads images of the affected skin area to the platform and provides personal details and payment information.
 The user now has the opportunity to review and accept the GTC and send his/her enquiry for assessment.
 With the submission of the enquiry, a mediation agreement with OnlineDoctor comes into effect.
 At the same time, a treatment agreement is concluded with the chosen dermatologist (cf. Section B, Para.
 2).

 OnlineDoctor transmits photos and information to the selected dermatologist.
 The dermatologist will make an assessment based on this information, usually within 48 hours.
-The user will receive an email with a link to the assessment.
-The user also receives a 6-digit SMS code on the mobile phone number he/she provided in order to download the assessment from the platform.
+The user receives an email with a link to the assessment and recommended treatment.
+The assessment and recommended course of action can only be accessed via a patient login (email address and password) created by the user when creating the case.
+As an alternative the patient can log in from the login area of the patient account and here the patient can retrieve the exam and the treatment recommendation.

 3. Remuneration

 For each assessment, the user pays a flat rate of CHF 55 (incl.
 VAT).
 This flat-rate payment includes (i) the mediation fee that the user owes to OnlineDoctor for the use of the platform and the mediation of a dermatologist and (ii) the case fee that the user owes to the dermatologist for making an assessment.
 The flat-rate payment is due upon conclusion of the treatment agreement, i.e. with submission of the enquiry to a dermatologist for assessment.
-OnlineDoctor collects the flat-rate payment by credit card, retains the mediation fee and forwards the case fee to the dermatologist, who has previously authorised OnlineDoctor to collect the case fee.
+OnlineDoctor collects the flat-rate payment by credit card, Twint or PostFinance Card as the user chooses, retains the mediation fee and forwards the case fee to the dermatologist, who has previously authorised OnlineDoctor to collect the case fee.
 The flat rate must still be paid even if the dermatologist cannot make an assessment due to low photo quality.

 4. Archiving and storage

 It is the user’s sole responsibility to archive photos, other health data and the dermatologist’s assessment if the user so desires.
-For this purpose, the download link is available to the user for a period of six weeks to download the data from the platform and save it on a personal device.
+The assessment and recommended course of action are permanently available in the patient account and can be exported from there and saved on your own system.

 5. Data protection